SR-Nishad/face_matrix/README.md

-This a project made by Sohanur Rahman Nishad & Md Minhajul Islam.
+This project was made by Sohanur Rahman Nishad & Md Minhajul Islam.

-It's a university course project for the 6th semester & the courses are "PROJECT" & "WEB PROGRAMMING".
+It's a university project for the 6th semester & the courses are "PROJECT" & "WEB PROGRAMMING".

 Just Download all the files and run the Face_Matrix.py file.